OfficeDev/CopilotDevX/README.md

 12. You should see the output on the line below.
 13. Getting the Clippy2 Agent running This is a more advanced Agent and to run it, you will need to access Microsoft Graph SDKs.

+## Feedback
+If you have any feedback, please send a mail to sakov@microsoft.com and I will get back.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a